Explainer: Will African countries be spared from coronavirus?

 Africa's largest airline, the Ethiopian Airlines is not ceasing the running of flights from China.

-Each day around 1,500 passengers arrive from China to African countires for business and tourism.
+Each day around 1,500 passengers arrive from China to African countries for business and tourism.

 There questions are rising that could the very Ethiopian airlines be importing the coronavirus into a continent that can't handle such a deadly disease?

-Experts say, the tropical weather of the continent may helping in fighting the fatal coronavirus.
+Experts say, the tropical weather of the continent may help in fighting the fatal coronavirus.

 Japan: On a coronavirus cruise, 60 more people tested positive

-Africa, which has the hottest average temperature on earth in Ethiopia that averages a temperature of 33.9C throughout the year, may be spared from the outbreak where the whole world is scared and struggling.
+Africa, which has the hottest average temperature on earth in Ethiopia that averages a temperature of 33.9C throughout the year, maybe spared from the outbreak where the whole world is scared and struggling.

 Africa- the poorest continent